 As a buyer, you’ll want to be prepared for counter offers from the seller.
 It can be easy to get emotionally attached to a particular home—this could be it!
 Your future home!
 Where you raise your children and host barbecues and sit on the porch watching sunsets when you’re old!—but don’t lose sight of your budget in the process.
 Sometimes, an extra few thousands dollars really is more than you can do.
 Don’t be afraid to walk away from a counter offer if you can’t swing it.

 That said, being flexible where you can might give you a leg up on other would-be buyers.
 A few month’s difference in your ideal move-in date shouldn’t prevent you from buying a home you plan to live in for the next several decades.

 Remember: real life is not an HGTV home-hunting program.
 Yes, bidding wars happen in tight real estate markets.
 Yes, buyers and sellers can go back and forth on contingencies and price and move-in timelines.
 But if you put in an offer to buy a home, you should absolutely be ready for that offer to be accepted straight away.

-Many homebuyers are taken aback by an affirmative response to their offer.
-If you can avoid being one of them, you’ll have a less stressful homebuying experience.
+Many homebuyers are a little surprised when a seller accepts their offer.
+If you can avoid being one of them, you’ll have a less stressful home buying experience.